7MAXIME7-dev/SecureDev_MobileBankApp/README.md

 ## Debugging information are not accessible

-I disable debugging by setting the android:debuggable attribute to false from the <application> tag in your manifest file.
+I disable debugging by setting the android:debuggable attribute to false from the <application> tag in the manifest file.

 ## Screenshots of your application